-The average litter size is made up of four to five puppies.
+The average litter size for Zuhcons is made up of four to five puppies.
 Breeders can cross a Shih Tzu and Bichon Frise or two Zuchons to produce the breed.

 If you decide this teddy bear dog is not for you, there are other choices with similar temperaments and personalities.
 The obvious choice is one of the two breeds that breeders use to make up the Zuchon, the Shih Tzu or the Bichon Frise.
 There are other choices, however.

 - Lhasa Apso– Friendly, affectionate, and long-lived.
 The breed does have a tendency to bark, making it an excellent watchdog.

 - Maltese– Happy and generally healthy, the breed is also hypoallergenic.